LizardByte/Sunshine/docs/guides.md

 ##### Getting the audio working

-To get the audio (and tray icon, etc...) working we will create a systemd user service, that will start on a graphical login, kill the autossh-sunshine system service, and start sunshine just like the standard sunshine service.
+To get the audio (and tray icon, etc...) working we will create a systemd user service, that will start on a graphical login, kill the autossh-sunshine system service, and start Sunshine just like the standard Sunshine service.
 This service will also need to call the autossh-sunshine system service before it is stopped as the user service will be killed when we log out of the graphical session, so we want to make sure we restart that SSH service so we don't lose the ability to log back in if we need to.